Reasons to abandon Nagios

 Checkmk supports cloud assets and container monitoring.
 Thanks to the integration with Prometheus, Checkmk is also ideally suited for DevOps.

 Other monitoring tools were already in existence when Nagios came on the market in 1999.
 However, Nagios unified important mechanisms for monitoring complex IT infrastructures more efficiently.

-These days most software vendors therefore focus on reducing IT complexity and minimizing the workload for users.
+These days, most software vendors focus on reducing IT complexity and minimizing the workload for users.
 IT monitoring should not be an exception.
-By now the code base and the architecture of Nagios are outdated and are no longer state-of-the-art.
+By now, the code base and the architecture of Nagios are outdated and no longer state-of-the-art.
 Working with Nagios-Config-Files has always been uncomfortable, but today it is particularly backward.
 In addition, working with plug-ins and add-ons in Nagios does not meet modern standards.
 Updates, documentation and customization require a lot of fine-tuning, are prone to errors and are consequently somewhat outside the mainstream.